Combining Igusa's conjectures on exponential sums and monodromy with semi-continuity of the minimal exponent: Some first evidence

 For each $i$ we further have

 Since $e_p=0$ for all but finitely many primes $p$, we are done. \end{proof}

-When one restricts to integers $N$ which are square free (namely, not divisible by a nontrivial square), then Conjecture \ref{con:SfN} with $\varepsilon=0$ follows from Deligne's bound from \cite{DeligneWI}, as we now explain.
-By \cite{DeligneWI}, for a prime number $p$ such that the reduction of $f_d$ modulo $p$ is smooth, one has
+When one restricts to integers $N$ which are squarefree (namely, not divisible by a nontrivial square), then Conjecture \ref{con:SfN} with $\varepsilon=0$ follows from Deligne's bound from \cite{DeligneWI}, as we now explain.
+The reasoning is classical but also instructive for later use in this paper; a similar induction argument on $s\ge 0$ already appears in \cite{Hooley.int}.
+By \cite{DeligneWI}, for each prime number $p$ such that the reduction of $f_d$ modulo $p$ is smooth, one has

 where smooth means that the reduction modulo $p$ of the equations (\ref{eq:grad-fd}) have $0$ as only solution over an algebraic closure of $\FF_p$.
-If $s=0$ then the reduction of $f_d$ modulo $p$ is smooth whenever $p$ is large and thus Conjecture \ref{con1} for square free $N$ and with $\varepsilon=0$ follows for $f$ with $s=0$.
-The case of $s>0$ follows by induction on $s$ and by restricting $f$ to hyperplanes, as follows.
-The bound from (\ref{eq:deligne}) is our base case with $s=0$.
+If $s=0$ then the reduction of $f_d$ modulo $p$ is smooth whenever $p$ is large and thus Conjecture \ref{con1} for squarefree $N$ and with $\varepsilon=0$ follows for $f$ with $s=0$ (note the different exponent of $p$ in (\ref{eq:deligne}) and of $N$ in (\ref{con1} when $d>2$).
+We proceed by induction on $s$ by restricting $f$ to hyperplanes, as follows.
+The bound (\ref{eq:deligne}) for all large $p$ is our base case when $s=0$.
 Now suppose that $s>0$.
 After a linear coordinate change of $\AA_\ZZ^n$, we may suppose that the polynomial $g(\hat x) := f(0,\hat x)$ in the variables $\hat x = (x_2,\ldots,x_n)$ is still of degree $d$ and that its degree $d$ homogeneous part $g_d$ has critical locus of dimension $s-1$.
 Hence, for large prime $p$, the reduction of $g_d$ modulo $p$ has also critical locus of dimension $s-1$, in $\AA_{\FF_p}^{n-1}$.
 Hence, for large $p$, one has by induction on $s$ that

 for each $a\in \FF_p$ and each primitive $p$-th root of unity $\xi$.
 Indeed, the polynomial $f(a,\hat x)$ has $g_d$ mod $p$ as its degree $d$ homogeneous part for each $a\in \FF_d$.
 Now, summing over $a\in \FF_p$ and dividing by $p$ gives